nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [4.02]

-Sri Lanka’s public service is the main instrument that implements state policies.
+S ri Lanka’s public service is the main instrument that implements state policies.
 The

 Sri Lankan government service, which consists of a 1.4 million workforce, consists of different professionals and officers from ministry secretaries to office support staff, and the state spends a considerable portion of its income on maintaining it.
 Even though it consists of officers with different educational and professional levels possessing other skills, at present, the government service has become inefficient, failing to fulfil public expectations and losing public faith.